lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 We, scientists, call this: 'controlled conditions.'
 The ultimate goal is to gain mechanistic insight into the workings of a biological system, reasoning that if we know the function of all its parts, we then know the system.

-The reductionist dogma yielded considerable advances in biological research; I don't dream of debating this.
+The reductionist dogma yielded considerable advances in biological research; I wouldn't dream of debating this.
 But I will argue that it occasionally falls short in encompassing emergent properties of a larger whole.
-However, the complexity of real-world biology does not always allow for isolating one variable from the rest of the system.
+The complexity of real-world biology does not always allow for isolating one variable from the rest of the system.
 Nor does changing one variable in a system always lead to robust change.
 For examples of the former, this thesis describes such a system.
 The latter, I find exemplified in recent attempts at microbiome editing.